 - Distortion Allowance

-Different types of patterns are used depends upon the design casting, complexity of shape, number of castings required, moulding process, surface finish and accuracy.
+Different types of patterns are used depending upon the designed casting, complexity of the shape, number of castings required, moulding process, surface finish and accuracy.
 They are as follows

 - Solid or single piece pattern